 Department of Health faculty work with students in the lab on various research projects

-Department of Health Environmental Lab is equipped with advanced technology and equipment
+The Environmental Health Lab is equipped with advanced technology and instrumentation

-Undergraduate and Graduate students in the Department of Health conducting research
+Undergraduate and Graduate students in the Environmental Health program conducting research

 Environmental Health students collecting water samples from local sources